 JOHANNESBURG, SOUTH AFRICA

-WHATEVER YOU AND I THINK, the future of Syria is even more predictable – al-Assad will fall.
-Since the anti-Assad protests began early last year, I think it’s fair to say, “we’re about to reach the last days of the al-Assad regime”.
+WHATEVER YOU AND I THINK, the future of Syria is now more predictable – al-Assad will fall.
+Since the anti-Assad protests began early last year, I think it’s fair to say that we’re about to reach the last days of the al-Assad regime.
 I say this because the situation has deteriorated and the death of thousands of civilians has alienated most Arab nations.
 He’s been isolated by his entire region – which even puts more pressure on his regime.
 The persistent fighting at the capital Damascus and the killing of Assad’s relatives and his top government officials has energized the opposition.

 But much of the blame should be directed towards the U.N.
 Security Council.
 The organization has, given the circumstances on the ground, failed to exercise its mandate.
 Jose Luis Diaz of Amnesty International recently wrote to CNN, lamenting actions by China and Russia to shield al-Assad’s regime and veto every resolution passed by the U.N.
 Security Council to impose tougher sanctions on the Syrian regime.
 He’s right, the situation would never got where it is had China and Russia not “parroted the regime’s line from very early on that the opposition – overwhelmingly peaceful at the beginning – was no more than a terrorist conspiracy guided from abroad.”